espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Heartbond.md

 **Failure** The ritual has no effect.

 **Critical Failure** Magical backlash creates discordant energy among the participants.
-For 1 week, each ritual participant is [[Clumsy 1|Clumsy 2]] and [[Stupefied|Stupefied 2]] whenever they are within 30 feet of another ritual participant.
+For 1 week, each ritual participant is [[Clumsy 1|Clumsy 2]] and [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Stupefied|Stupefied 2]] whenever they are within 30 feet of another ritual participant.

 * * *